L3gsman007/RadioPlayMe/README.md

 pip install -r requirements.txt (or even uv sync, if you have it setup). python run.py

-    Open your browser at for example http://localhost:9000 Run the script opens up in the browser, the demo radio station loads (should do this automatically) and the Search panel is open.
+    Open your browser at for example http://localhost:7860 Run the script it opens up in the browser, the demo radio station loads (should do this automatically) and the Search panel is open.
-    This allows the user to either play the demo or start a new search.
+    This allows the user to either play the demo or start a new search for their own radio stations.

 Folder map (what each file does)